 North Cascades Highway – Best Hikes

 North Cascades Highway is a section of Cascade Loop and contains all the pieces that make a road trip to this place memorable.
 This road trip uses the State Route 20 starting from Sedro-Wooley lying on the western side of Cascade Mountain Range, to ‘Twisp found on the east.

 Along this route, you can take a stop to experience the pleasure of the float trip along Skagit River.
 And if you can start your trip early enough during the year, you’ll get to see the ever-majestic bald eagles migrating.

 Then you can take a couple of hours at Newhalem to enjoy the amazing forest hikes and access the Diablo Lake boat tours from Skagit Tour.
-You’re also going to be amazed by the visitor center at North Cascades National Park.
-To find out about the hikes in details, check out our dedicated hiking sampling.
+You’re also going to be amazed by the trails and vast wilderness at North Cascades National Park.
+If you’re one of those people who love backpacking and hiking you can also check out our US hiking destination guide.

 The mountain pass drive will take you past beautiful and extremely picturesque gorge, Ross and Diablo Lakes.
 These lakes portray a magnificent blue-green appeal that’s worth viewing and capturing photos.
 Take eastern part of North Cascades Highway and navigate through the Methow Valley and Winthrop, a town featuring the Old-West style.